cozy/cozy.github.io/src/howTos/selfHost/debian.md

+---
-# Install Cozy on a Debian server
+title: Install Cozy on a Debian server
+summary: Self-host your own Cozy
+---

 A Debian repository serves packages to setup a Cozy self-hosted environment.